Upselling vs. Cross-Selling: What’s the Difference?

 The Benefits and Risks of Cross-Selling and Upselling

 For instance, the line “You may also want to purchase…” can come across as demeaning and manipulative.
-Many customers will consider these tactics to be sleazy, and they will go unappreciated and, in the worst of cases, can damage a company’s reputation.
+Many customers will consider these tactics to be sleazy, and they will go unappreciated and, in the worst of cases, damage a company’s reputation.

 Mastering the Art of the Upsell/Cross-Sell

 Sales, of course, are more of an art than a science.
-Upselling and cross-selling may actually resemble a science.
-This is because upselling and cross-selling can be done effectively simply by calculating whether the customer truly stands to benefit from the additional sale.
+Upselling and cross-selling may resemble a science.
+This is because upselling and cross-selling can be done effectively by calculating whether the customer truly stands to benefit from the additional sale.
 If they do, offer the upsell.
 If not, hold off and preserve their trust in you.

 A customer’s loyalty is paramount.
 Don’t offer an unnecessary additional sale unless they will objectively benefit from the transaction.
 If you lie to a customer, chances are they will see right through your deceit, or they will eventually and won’t come back again.

 Always be honest about the value that your customer can gain from a sale.